Whether you commision a proven high level freelancer or design agency there are factors that contribute to a high price for a successful logo design.

 How much do you value your business and the time you put into it?
 Highly, one would assume.
 Well, the

-same should apply to your logo or brand, for if you don’t put the time in and have the right logo or
+same should apply to your brand logo, for if you don’t put the time in and have the right logo or

-brand then you don’t really have a business because it won’t touch the right audience.
+brand then you don’t really have a business asset because it won’t touch the right audience.

 The time and effort that goes into creating an amazing logo and a brand that resonates with your